PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability2.md

 3. Mock Assessment: 2 hours

 ## Questions or issues?
-If you have any questions, please first ask your peers or ask us in the daily Q&A at 16:00!
+If you have any questions or issues regading the course material, please first ask your peers or ask us in the daily Q&A at 16:00!

 Good luck!